Description and use

 Advantages and disadvantages

-- Unlimited potential loss if the share price decreases.
+- The loss is unlimited if the share prices decrease.

 Closing the position

 - Buy back the Short options and sell the Long options.